Chase Anonymisation: Privacy-Preserving Knowledge Graphs with Logical Reasoning

 \begin{proof} (\emph{Sketch}) We need to show that each item of Definition \ref{def:isomo} is fulfilled by the output $A$ of the algorithm.
 The first observation is that no vertex or edge is ever deleted, so item (1) is fulfilled.
 Item (2) is satisfied in \textbf{line 31} and item (3) by \textbf{line 1} with the \emph{WeightNoising} function. \textbf{Lines 2--9} guarantee that for each induced subgraph of size $x$ there exist in $A$ other $k-1$ vertex-disjoint induced subgraphs that are KG-isomorphic to it.
 Indeed the \emph{IsomorphismBucketing} function group together all the subgraphs of size $x$ in KG-isomorphic classes.
 The $k$ subgraphs are then chosen in each class if there are enough, otherwise some subgraphs of the class are copied and added to the graph until there are $k$ of them (\textbf{lines 6--8}).
 Since the chosen subgraphs are all vertex-disjoint item (4i) is fulfilled.
 Notice also that no edge is ever added within vertices of the same subgraph (\textbf{line 20}), so the topology of the subgraphs are not modified: hence by construction item (4ii) is met.
 Finally, the function \emph{IsomorphingPartitioning} ensures to group together the vertices that need to have different sensitive attributes $\xi$, as it puts in the same class all the vertices for which there is a KG-isomorphism that maps one to another.
 Subsequently the function \emph{ChooseDeg} allocate different in- and out- degree to each vertex of a class and \textbf{lines 16--30} add the needed synthetic edges, thus satisfying item (4iii). \end{proof}

-The number of connected subgraphs with $x$ vertices can be exponentially large in $x$, specifically $ \binom{n}{x} $, leading potentially to exponential time and space complexities for the algorithm in the worst case.
-This issue is further compounded by the isomorphism~\cite{cordella2001improved}, as the problem of determining whether two graphs are isomorphic is still not known to be polynomial or not.
-Thus, in the general case, the algorithm for graph isomorphism might require exponential time.
-Nonetheless, it is important to note that anonymization is a one-time process used for data release.
-In the subsequent experimental section, we empirically evaluate the computational time of KGUARD, showing its applicability in a wide range of scenarios.
+The number of connected subgraphs with $x$ vertices can be exponentially large in $x$, specifically $ \binom{n}{x} $, potentially leading to exponential time and space complexities for the algorithm in the worst case.
+This issue is further compounded by the isomorphism~\cite{cordella2001improved}, as the problem of determining whether two graphs are isomorphic is still not known to be polynomial or not.\footnote{Contrarily to the subgraph isomorphism problem, known to be NP-hard.
+This is not our case, as we need only to assess whether two graphs are isomorphic.} Thus, in the general case, the algorithm for graph isomorphism might require exponential time.
+Nonetheless, it is important to note that anonymisation is a one-time process used for data release.
+In the subsequent experimental section, we empirically evaluate the computational time of {\kguard} and show its applicability in a wide range of scenarios: high values of $k$ and $x$ increase in general the computational cost of the anonymisation, but also implies stronger protection in terms of probability of correct re-identification ($\leq 1/k$) and maximum size of the attack we can resist ($\leq x$).
+The choice of $k$ and $x$ hence strongly depends on the considered KG and the needed level of privacy and it is to be evaluated case by case, based on the application and on the desired level of privacy.